Idaho State Bengals football: Weber State

-Idaho State and Weber State first played each other in October 1962.
+Weber State, based in nearby Ogden, Utah first played Idaho State in October 1962, a Bengal victory.
 Weber State is Idaho State's most played rival, as they have played each other annually since both joined the Big Sky Conference as charter members in July 1963.
+Weber State leads the series and have won twelve of the last fifteen matchups.

 In the 2024 season, the "Train Bell Trophy", a rivalry trophy between the two schools, was reintroduced, having not been used since the 1970s.
+The trophy was named due to the two city's connection by railroad.
 Idaho State won the first game in the new trophy series 43–35 at Ogden, their first away win against Weber State since 1984.